-When it comes to creating the a new hire kit, it’s important to keep in mind these three things.
+When it comes to creating a new hire kit, it’s important to keep these three things in mind.

 - Understand what your future employees would want

 Following these steps will help you build an awesome new hire kit that will wow new employees and definitely make your current ones jealous they didn’t get anything!